MIC-DKFZ/semantic_segmentation/config/Readme.md

      IGNORE_INDEX:    #Needed for the loss function, if no ignore indes set to 255 or another number which do no occur in your dataset
      ## OPTIONAL, BUT NEEDED IF WEIGHTED LOSSFUNCTIONS ARE USED
      CLASS_WEIGHTS: [ 0.9, 1.1, ...]                #should be standardized for using wRMI (mean=1)
-     ##OPTIONAL, ONLY NEEDED FOR NICER LOGGING
+     ##OPTIONAL, CAN BE USED FOR NICER FOR LOGGING
      CLASS_LABELS:
         - class1
         - class2 ...